 Although the things discussed above is what the legislature intends, the application of these laws look very different.
 Law enforcement usually does not charge teenagers with a crime for sending sexually explicit photos.
 They are almost always considered the “victim” in cases like this.
 This is true even if it is found out that the teen sending these photos has lied about his or her age.
 This is extremely concerning for people who cannot verify someone’s age over the phone or the internet.
 There is almost no context where you can receive a picture of someone underage and you won’t get in trouble.
 If you are found with photos of underage people, you will surely be charged with exploitation of a child or possessing child pornography, both of which are serious felonies.

 It seems fun and harmless to send and receive nude photos from a stranger.
 It is important to realize you are at greater risk by receiving them, then you are sending them.
 This does not mean every teen that sends a nude pic is going to get away with it.
 A lot of this depends on the context.
 However, we have yet to see anyone get in trouble for sending a photo, but we have seen a lot of people get in trouble for receiving them.

 It is best to save your photos for beautiful scenery and your adorable pet.
 It is better to protect yourself and the ones you care about by not sending or receiving sexually explicit photographs from anyone.
 Even if they tell you they are over 18.
 This is a grey area in the law.
 Law enforcement always errs on the side of caution by protecting the more “vulnerable party.”

-In the event that you or someone you know is in jeopardy or has been accused of sexting/sexual assault or is facing charges, contact the Law Offices of Colin Breese for a free consultation.
+In the event that you or someone you know is in jeopardy or has been accused of sexting/sexual assault, or is facing violations of Colorado Age of Consent laws, contact the Law Offices of Colin Breese for a free consultation.